ckcr4lyf/qbit-race/README.md

 **TODO: UPDATE FOR V2**

-It should work with [autobrr](https://github.com/autobrr/autobrr) as well, for the arguments in autobrr, just put `{{ .TorrentPathName }}` , and the command to execute same as that for AutoDL (path to `autodl_feed.mjs`).
+It should work with [autobrr](https://github.com/autobrr/autobrr) as well, for the arguments in autobrr, just put `{{ .TorrentPathName }}` , and the command to execute same as that for AutoDL (path to `qbit-race`).
 Advanced instructions for category etc. are similar.

 ## qBittorrent post race setup